.gitignore | ||

 Minecraft Clients

-This implementation is compatible with Minecraft Java Edition versions 1.7 and newer, as per the Minecraft protocol wiki.
+This implementation is compatible with Minecraft: Java Edition versions 1.7 and newer, as documented in the Server List Ping specification.
+See the Minecraft protocol wiki.

-You can change the server version by modifying the JSON in the source code (specifically the name
+You can change the reported server version by modifying the JSON in the source code (the name

 and protocol